kaleidos-ventures/taiga-resources/README.md

-# taiga-help
+# taiga-resources
-Help pages for Taiga
+Resources pages for Taiga